defold/doc/docs/en/manuals/lua.md

 self.velocity.z = 0
 ```

-The default garbage collecting scheme may not be optimal for some time critical applications.
-If you see stutter in your game or app, you might want to tune how Lua collects garbage through the [`collectgarbage()`](/ref/base/#collectgarbage) Lua function.
+The default garbage-collecting scheme may not be optimal for some time-critical applications.
+If you see a stutter in your game or app, you might want to tune how Lua collects garbage through the [`collectgarbage()`](/ref/base/#collectgarbage) Lua function.
 You can, for instance, run the collector for a short time every frame with a low `step` value.
 To get an idea how much memory your game or app is eating, you can print the current amount of garbage bytes with:

 ```lua
 print(collectgarbage("count") * 1024)